thewaspcat/qa-portfolio/docs/index.md

-# QA Portfolio – Marta Czarnecka
+# QA Portfolio by Marta Czarnecka

 Welcome to my **Quality Assurance portfolio**, which showcases my skills in both manual test case design and test automation in Python.